parrt/cs601/projects/doublekey.md

 You may discuss this project in its generality with anybody you want and may look at any code on the internet except for a classmate's code.
 You should physically code this project completely yourself but can use all the help you find other than cutting-n-pasting or looking at code from a classmate, the web, or other Human being.

-I will deduct 10% if your program is not executable exactly in the fashion mentioned in the project; that is, class name, methods, lack-of-package, and jar must be exactly right.
+*I will deduct 10% if your program is not executable exactly in the fashion mentioned in the project*; that is, class name, methods, lack-of-package, and jar must be exactly right.
 For you PC folks, note that case is significant for class names and file names on UNIX!
 All projects must run properly under UNIX.
 That means it's a good idea to test it there yourself.